 From ballet and biking to fashion shows and film festivals, New York City is the place to see and do everything—including some of the world's most famous events.
 Even better?
 Many of the biggest recur annually, offering a chance to experience them again and again, year after year.
 Whether you're planning a visit next week or next year, the calendar below will help you determine which of NYC's big annual events will be occurring during your stay—along with more information on what each one is all about.

 New York Boat Show

 Jacob K. Javits Convention Center

 Don’t miss the boat.
 Yachts, fishing boats, kayaks—you’ll find them all at the New York Boat Show, a New York City institution for more than a century.
 Each year, tens of thousands flock to the event to check out the latest in boats and fishing equipment.
 Visitors can also attend daily seminars with a full slate of top fishing and boating pros.

 New York Jewish Film Festival

 The Jewish Museum

-This film festival—a collaborative effort between the Jewish Museum and the Film Society of Lincoln Center—aims to record, investigate and celebrate the Jewish experience around the world with two weeks of cinematic offerings, including narrative feature-length films, shorts and documentaries.
-Previous NYJFFs have featured films that went on to great national acclaim, like Nowhere in Africa, Beaufort and Empty Nest.
+This film festival—a collaborative effort between the Jewish Museum and the Film Society of Lincoln Center—aims to record, investigate and celebrate the Jewish experience around the world with two weeks of cinematic offerings, including shorts, documentaries and feature-length narratives.
+Previous NYJFFs have spotlighted films that went on to great national acclaim, like Nowhere in Africa, Beaufort and Empty Nest.

 Three Kings Day Parade